manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 To secure your React application and your GraphQL server easily, you will need to use Auth0.
 By sending a request to the Auth0 authentication service with your credentials, you'll retrieve a JWT that can be validated by a GraphQL server.

-For this section, you'll start using a more complex server that exposes an API with protected endpoints to write data, along with a few read endpoints to get data to display on your React application.
+For this section, you'll start using a more complex server that exposes an API with protected operations to write data, along with a few query fields to get data to display in your React application.

-If you completed the previous tutorial, [_Build and Secure a GraphQL Server with Node.js_](https://auth0.com/blog/build-and-secure-a-graphql-server-with-node-js/), you can use the server you built there. <Editor note: Perhaps you could also say whether the reader can skip the next section or sections and resume in section X?
-It's not clear to me whether the person who already built a server in the first tutorial needs to follow the next part.> Otherwise, I'll give you instructions <Editor query: are these instructions in the very next part, Handle Authentication?
-If so, I would suggest rewriting the opening of this sentence like this: "Otherwise, follow the instructions in the next part, Handle Authentication, to clone...> on how to clone the code from that tutorial and set up a local GraphQL server.
+If you completed the previous tutorial, [_Build and Secure a GraphQL Server with Node.js_](https://auth0.com/blog/build-and-secure-a-graphql-server-with-node-js/), you can use the server you built there.
+Otherwise, make sure that you've followed the steps in the _Prerequisites_ section of this post.

 We'll start by setting up your React application to talk to a secured server.

 ### Handle Authentication